- Lissa Magloire, MD

 - Professor and Chief Operating Officer

 - USF Health

-Gestational hypertension is defined as systolic blood pressure ≥140 mmHg and/or diastolic blood pressure ≥90 mmHg in a previously normotensive pregnant woman who is ≥20 weeks of gestation and has no proteinuria or new signs of end-organ dysfunction .
+Gestational hypertension is a clinical diagnosis defined by the new onset of hypertension (systolic blood pressure ≥140 mmHg and/or diastolic blood pressure ≥90 mmHg) at ≥20 weeks of gestation in the absence of proteinuria or new signs of end-organ dysfunction .
 The blood pressure readings should be documented on at least two occasions at least four hours apart.
-It is considered severe when sustained elevations in systolic blood pressure ≥160 mmHg and/or diastolic blood pressure ≥110 mmHg are present for at least four hours [2-5].
+Gestational hypertension is severe when systolic blood pressure is ≥160 mmHg and/or diastolic blood pressure is ≥110 mmHg on two consecutive blood pressure measurements at least four hours apart [1-4].

-●Preeclampsia, if proteinuria or signs of end-organ dysfunction develop
+●Preeclampsia, if proteinuria or new signs of end-organ dysfunction develop

-●Chronic hypertension, if blood pressure elevation persists ≥12 weeks postpartum
+●Chronic (primary or secondary) hypertension, if blood pressure elevation persists ≥12 weeks postpartum

 - American College of Obstetricians and Gynecologists, Task Force on Hypertension in Pregnancy.
 Hypertension in pregnancy.
 Report of the American College of Obstetricians and Gynecologists’ Task Force on Hypertension in Pregnancy.
 Obstet Gynecol 2013; 122:1122.

 - Sibai BM.
 Diagnosis and management of gestational hypertension and preeclampsia.
 Obstet Gynecol 2003; 102:181.

 - Hauth JC, Ewell MG, Levine RJ, et al. Pregnancy outcomes in healthy nulliparas who developed hypertension.
 Calcium for Preeclampsia Prevention Study Group.
 Obstet Gynecol 2000; 95:24.